Dragonrun1/TextIndex/example.md

 The degree of use you may have for such things is up to you, but exercise caution{^#macrosafety}: any macros that are part of a keyboard layout are present in the keyboard’s own firmware{^}, and thus will still work when the keyboard is plugged into any other computer or device.
 Thus, macros should _never_ be used to fill-in sensitive information, such as payment details, passwords, and so on.
 Use biometrically-authenticated completion methods for these things instead, on your own trusted computers and smart devices only.

-With the advent of pervasive system-wide autocompletion, text-expansion, and credentials management, keyboard-resident macros have become an ever more marginal feature{^macros>relevance of}, but they remain available should you think of a good use for them.
+With the advent of pervasive system-wide autocompletion, text-expansion, and credentials management, keyboard-resident macros have become an ever more marginal feature{^macros>"relevance of"}, but they remain available should you think of a good use for them.

 ---